lanistor/react-keeper/docs/Filter.md

 # Filter

-Filter is a hook when a component enter(or leave).
+Filter is a hook before a component enters(or leaves).
 React-Keeper supports two filters: `Enter Filter` and `Leave Filter`.
 `Enter filters`, filters run before a route mount succeed, such as : login's check.
 `Leave filters`, filters run before a route unmount succeed, such as : unsubmited form data.